sanderdevries/sanderdevries.github.io/_pages/about.md

 </p>

 <p align="justify">
-I use causal inference techniques and administrative data to improve our understanding of the workings of education policies and the determinants of individuals' human capital.
+I typically use administrative data and causal inference or machine learning techniques to improve our understanding of the workings of education policies and the determinants of individuals' human capital.
 </p>

-## Upcoming workshops and conferences